gravitational/workshop/logging-6.x.md

 $ kubectl -nkube-system get configmaps/lr-forwarder -oyaml
 ```

-After that, the forwarder starts sending the logs into the configured destination using the syslog protocol.
+After that, the forwarder starts sending the logs to the configured destination using the syslog protocol.

 We can test this by capturing all traffic on this port using netcat: